EternityForest/KaithemAutomation/kaithem/src/docs/setup.md

 All required dependancies should already be included.
 Huge thanks to the developers of all the great libraries used!!!

 There's a few optional dependancies though.
 Auto time synchronization and MDNS depends on netifaces, and sound requires mplayer, madplay, or sox, with all but mplayer not recommended.
 Pavillion-based net sync requires libnacl.
+Sound mixing needs jackd2, python3-gstreamer1.0, and all the gstreamer plugins.

-git clone or download somewhere and run `python3 kaithem/kaithem.py` You can also use python2 if you really want.
+git clone or download somewhere and run `python3 kaithem/kaithem.py`

 If you want to build a debian package, install fakeroot, go to helpers/debianpackaging and do `fakeroot sh build.sh`